tonylukasavage/cv2r/README.md

 ### code locations for all actors that can hold items

+The `$7F` value is set _after_ the code executes for the given item/weapon/whatever.

 | name                           | RAM  | ROM   | identifier | notes                          |
 |--------------------------------|------|-------|------------|--------------------|
 | merchant (weapon/item)         | |